-TOM BROUGHAN focuses on district court cases and contested proceedings before the Patent Trial and Appeal Board of the U.S. Patent and Trademark Office.
+TOM BROUGHAN focuses on litigation in district court and before the Patent Trial and Appeal Board.
 Tom has examined witnesses at trial, presented argument at hearings, prepared witnesses for depositions and trial, and drafted motions, appeal briefs, and other documents.
-His experience also includes working on over 50 inter partes reviews and Contested Business Method proceedings, including drafting petitions, taking and defending depositions, and arguing at hearings.
-Tom’s matters have involved a variety of technologies, such as medical devices, signal processing, digital rights management, cellular communications standards, and pharmaceuticals.
+His experience also includes working on over 50 IPR and CBM proceedings.
+He frequently works with engineers, scientists, and doctors to understand complex technical issues and translate them into simple terms and concepts accessible by judges and juries.
+Tom’s matters have involved a variety of technologies, such as medical devices, spinal cord stimulation systems, cryptography, signal processing, digital rights management, payment systems, cellular communications standards, and pharmaceuticals.

 Tom’s representative matters include:

-- Certain Audio Processing Hardware, Software and Products Containing the Same, 337-TA-1026 – Successfully defended the world’s leading consumer electronics company at the ITC against three patents involving audio processing and noise suppression technology.
+- Certain Audio Processing Hardware, Software and Products Containing the Same, 337-TA-1026 – Successfully defended Apple at the ITC against three patents involving audio processing and noise suppression technology.
 Obtained Initial Determination finding no infringement, no technical domestic industry and no standing.
 Commission affirmed finding of no violation based on no technical domestic industry.

 Prior to joining Sidley, Tom served as a law clerk to Judge Edward Damich and to Special Master Dee Lord, both of the U.S. Court of Federal Claims.
 He worked for several years as a software developer before attending law school.